Sewer56/Riders.Tweakbox/docs/custom-music.md

 To use this mode, name your music file `STGXX` where `XX` represents the index of the track, for example:

+- 00 = Test Level
-- 00 = Metal City
+- 01 = Metal City
-- 01 = Splash Canyon
+- 02 = Splash Canyon
 - 09 = Night Chase

 ![Screenshot](./Images/Music_Tutorial_6.png)